Nested Grassmannians for Dimensionality Reduction with Applications

 \section{Experiments}

-In this section, we will demonstrate the performance of the proposed dimensionality reduction technique, i.e.\ NG and sNG, via experiments on synthetic and real data.
-The implementation\footnote{The code is available at \url{https://github.com/cvgmi/NestedGrassmann}.} is based on the python library \texttt{pymanopt} \cite{townsend2016pymanopt} and we use the conjugate gradient descent algorithm for the optimization (with default parameters in pymanopt).
+In this section, we will demonstrate the performance of the proposed dimensionality reduction technique, i.e.\ PNG and sPNG, via experiments on synthetic and real data.
+The implementation\footnote{Our code is available at \url{https://github.com/cvgmi/NestedGrassmann}.} is based on the python library \texttt{pymanopt} \citep{townsend2016pymanopt} and we use the steepest descent algorithm for the optimization (with default parameters in pymanopt).
 The optimization was performed on a desktop with 3.6GHz Intel i7 processors and took about 30 seconds to converge.